KargJonas/vector-field/README.md

 ### Vector-field

 This is a little "experiment" with particles which are influenced by a vector-field.
-The field is defined by a function, which takes two parameters (x, y) in and returns a vector.
+Wikipedia: "A vector field is an assignment of a vector to each point in a subset of space."

 ##### This video might give you some idea of what vector-fields are.
 https://www.youtube.com/watch?v=rB83DpBJQsE